Upgrading to Airflow 3¶

 airflow api-server

-The dag processor must now be started independently, even for local or development setups:
+The Dag processor must now be started independently, even for local or development setups:

 airflow dag-processor